Planting Zinnias: Sun, Spacing & Blooms for Beginners

-Planting zinnia seeds like a pro: sun, spacing, and nonstop blooms
+For first-time growers, planting zinnia seeds like a pro starts with the right sun, spacing, and simple timing for nonstop blooms.

 Answer: Direct-sow zinnia seeds in full sun after soil warms, covering them about ¼ inch deep in well-drained soil.
 Space seedlings roughly 8–12 inches apart, water at the base, and keep air moving to prevent powdery mildew.
 Deadhead to keep flowers coming.
 Key references: Zinnia – University of Minnesota Extension, Zinnia elegans – NC State Extension Plant Toolbox, Zinnia spp. – UF/IFAS EDIS, Zinnia pests & diseases – Clemson HGIC.